stormpath/stormpath-widget/README.md

 Trigger the last step of the password reset workflow.
 The widget fetches the `sptoken` from the URL if it's not passed explicitly.

-To distinguish from password reset, we recommend that you set the [Link Base URL of your directory](https://docs.stormpath.com/rest/product-guide/latest/accnt_mgmt.html#customizing-stormpath-email-templates) to `http://example.com#change-password`, and then invoke the widget like so:
+To distinguish from email verification, we recommend that you set the [Link Base URL of your directory](https://docs.stormpath.com/rest/product-guide/latest/accnt_mgmt.html#customizing-stormpath-email-templates) to `http://example.com#change-password`, and then invoke the widget like so:

 ```javascript
 if ((/#change-password/).test(window.location.href)) {